 If no values are indicated for your food, use similar foods in the table as orientation.

-Remove unused accessories from the cooking compartment.
-This will allow you to achieve ideal cooking results and save energy.
+Remove any accessories from the cooking compartment which are not being used.
+This will ensure optimum cooking results and will also save energy.

 Wipe the cooking compartment clean after cooking.